The Indian langurs, as well as many other monkeys, are described in depth on the page Animals – Mammals: Monkeys and

-Along the road, various plants are in bloom, including a very common species of St. John’s wort, Hypericum oblongifolium, Asian butterfly-bush (Buddleja asiatica), and Phlogacanthus pubinervius, a magnificent shrub of the acanthus family (Acanthaceae), which has large, reddish-brown inflorescences.
+Along the road, various plants are in bloom, including a very common species of St. John’s wort, Hypericum oblongifolium, Asian butterfly-bush (Buddleja asiatica), and Phlogacanthus thyrsiformis, a magnificent shrub of the acanthus family (Acanthaceae), which has large, reddish-brown inflorescences.

 On a wet rock, we observe a yellow species of primrose, Evotrochis floribunda, previously known as Primula floribunda, which is distributed in montane areas between Afghanistan and western Nepal.
 It differs from most other primroses by having several umbels up the stem.
 In a marshy ditch beneath the rock, we find a species of helleborine, Epipactis veratrifolia, with beautiful yellow-green petals, streaked with reddish-brown.

 Near the city of Uttarkashi, many Royle’s spurges (Euphorbia royleana) grow on a dry slope.
-This species, which resembles a cactus, is utilized in local folk medicine, and some people regard it as a magical plant, which can protect houses against lightning. – More information about this plant may be found on the page Traditional medicine.
+This species, which resembles a cactus, is utilized in local folk medicine, and some people regard it as a magical plant, which can protect houses against lightning.
+It is described in depth on the page Plants: Plants in folklore and poetry.

 We spend the following night in a forest rest house just outside Uttarkashi.
 In the morning, we notice a rhesus monkey (Macaca mulatta), sprawled along a branch.
 The troop, to which it belongs, has spent the night in the pine trees around the rest house.
 In the grass, we find a remarkably well camouflaged praying mantis, which resembles a twig.